peterradv/Well-Influence-Analysis/README.md

 ## Results

 WIA was a good estimator of well influence if the groundwater contamination data had multiplicative measurement noise, which is commonly assumed to be the case.
-The results showed that in most scenarios, Cook's distance was the most reliable estimator with a mean standardised difference score of 0.23, which corresponds to 77% accuracy, and a standard deviation in the mean difference scores of 0.098 among the different scenarios (see image).
+The results showed that in most scenarios, Cook's distance was the most reliable estimator with a mean standardised difference score of 0.23, which corresponds to **77%** accuracy, and a standard deviation in the mean difference scores of 0.098 among the different scenarios (see image).

 ![results](https://user-images.githubusercontent.com/85235934/228843841-c816e1f7-b5cf-4f67-8255-a53303660bc1.png)

-The breakdown of the results for Cook's distance by the design features of the simulation study can be seen on the figure below.
+The breakdown of the results for Cook's distance by the design features of the simulation study can be seen on the figure below:

 ![resultsv2](https://user-images.githubusercontent.com/85235934/228842456-1b7dbfcf-8365-4ba0-983a-a912862c865b.png)

+The results show that increasing plume complexity results in less accurate approximations to the baseline well influence ranking.
+Well placement also affected the results.
+Expert placement, meaning placement with knowledge of the plume's extent and behaviour, resulted in the lowest difference scores and variance.
+Finally, the lowest mean difference scores were observed in the 6-well scenarios, while there was no significant difference between 12 and 24 wells (although lower variance can be observed for 24 wells).
+This is most likely an artifact, due to the fewer permutations possible when comparing rankings with 6 wells rather than 12 or 24.

+## Conclusion

+In summary, WIA is a reasonable estimator of well influence ranking by well-based cross validation.
+It has significant advantages in terms of computational efficiency, which makes it appropriate for integration into the GWSDAT framework.
+WIA will be used to order wells in the selection menu of the well redundancy analysis feature.

 ## Shiny web application

 A shiny webb application was also developed to allow for running a single iteration of the simulation study on selected design features.
 The model parameters nseg 1-3 and bdeg refer to the spatiotemporal solute concentration smoother from GWSDAT.
 They control the degree of smoothness in the 3 dimensions and the power of the splines respectively.
 The default settings are nseg(6,6,6) and bdeg(2) corresponding to quadratic splines.
 Increasing these parameters decreases the smoothness of the model but comes with the burden of increasing computational cost.
 The output shows the normalised difference scores of the six influence metrics.
 A lower score means closer well influence estimates to well-based cross validation.
 The output also shows the rankings of the wells by cross validation and the influence metrics.
 This allows for direct comparison of the orders.

 The shiny app can be found at: https://peterradv.shinyapps.io/well-influence-analysis/

+## Running the scripts

+The scripts are numbered 1-7 which indicates the order they should be run in.

+### 01-well_network_gen.R

+This script was used to generate the coordinates of the monitoring wells using three different placement strategies for 6, 12 and 24 wells.

+### 02-sim_study.R

+### 03-result_processing.R

+### 04-result_analysis.R

+### 05-result_visualization.R

+### 06-mean_well_rank.R

+### 07-scores_summary_table.R